Chart Color Schemes

 Maylands displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Maylands' dwelling structure, as per the latest Census, comprised 31.0% houses and 68.9% other dwellings.
-In comparison, Perth metro had 72.7% houses and 27.3% other dwellings.
+Maylands' dwelling structure, as per the latest Census, consisted of 31.0% houses and 68.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 72.7% houses and 27.3% other dwellings.
 Home ownership in Maylands was at 18.6%, with mortgaged dwellings at 31.2% and rented ones at 50.2%.
-The median monthly mortgage repayment in the area was $1,733, below Perth metro's average of $1,855.
+The median monthly mortgage repayment was $1,733, below Perth metro's average of $1,855.
 Median weekly rent in Maylands was $300, compared to Perth metro's $340.
 Nationally, Maylands' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing